axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 2. Modify PortalStyle/webContent/resources/less/theme.less, update value
-   of @body-background-color for the background color and @menu-color for the menu, button color.
+   of @body-background-color for the background color and @menu-color for the menu and primary button color.

 3. Put custom styles to PortalStyle/webContent/resources/less/customization.less.